Nabla-NTNU/nablaweb-vue/README.md

 Note that Docker is a dependancy for running the supabase server without interferring with your machine.
 As of May 2025, supabase requires Windows and MacOS users to have [Docker Desktop](https://docs.docker.com/desktop/) (yes, including the GUI unfortunately), available both as an app from the linked website, as well as a [homebrew cask](https://formulae.brew.sh/cask/docker).
 On linux you'll find Docker in your favourite package repository.

-Then you can run the following to start the database server:
+Then you can run the following to start the database server from within the `nablaweb-vue` directory:

 ```shell
 supabase start